xyntechx/xyntechx/README.md

 <h2 align="center">👩‍💻 About Me</h2>
 <p align="justify">
 I am a driven, ambitious, and inquisitive teenager who loves computer science, entrepreneurship, and service-learning.
 In terms of computer science, I am most passionate about deep learning, web development, and extended reality.
-Without a doubt, I am also interested in cybersecurity, data science, game development, and quantum computing (I have experience in them too)!
+I also have experience and am undoubtedly interested in and cybersecurity, data science, game development, and quantum computing!
 </p>

 <h2 align="center">🎯 My Goals</h2>